adial06/Theftdetectcnn/README.md

 # Model Architecture

-1.Convolutional Layers: Three convolutional layers (8, 16, 32 filters) with ReLU activation, batch normalization, and max-pooling for feature extraction.
+-Convolutional Layers: Three convolutional layers (8, 16, 32 filters) with ReLU activation, batch normalization, and max-pooling for feature extraction.
-2.Pooling Layers: Max-pooling layers after each convolutional layer to reduce spatial dimensions.
+-Pooling Layers: Max-pooling layers after each convolutional layer to reduce spatial dimensions.
-3.Dropout: A dropout layer with 60% rate to prevent overfitting during training.
+-Dropout: A dropout layer with 60% rate to prevent overfitting during training.
-4.Fully Connected Layer: A fully connected layer for final binary classification output (Theft or No Theft).
+-Fully Connected Layer: A fully connected layer for final binary classification output (Theft or No Theft).